fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 The above chunk of code uses **[ft_preprocessing](/reference/ft_preprocessing)** four times per run, with channel type specific processing options.
 Note the exclusion of a subset of the EEG channels which correspond to non-brain recording EEG signals (EOG/ECG etc.).
 The EEG data are average-referenced, the other channels are not.
 After the data for each group of channels has been read from disk, **[ft_resampledata](/reference/ft_resampledata)** is used to downsample the data to a sampling frequency of 300 Hz.
 Then, the data structures are combined into a single run-specific data structure, using **[ft_appenddata](/reference/ft_appenddata)**.

 {% include markup/warning %}
 There is no advantage in resampling the data other than saving some memory.
 If your computer is big enough to handle your data, we recommend not to resample as there can be some annoying side effects.
-The anti-aliassing filter can affect your data, and post-hoc bookeeping of events (which are indicated with sample numbers) gets more complicated.
+The anti-aliasing filter can affect your data, and post-hoc bookeeping of events (which are indicated with sample numbers) gets more complicated.

 In this specific case we are resampling to fit it in memory of the participants' laptops and to speed up subsequent computations.
 {% include markup/end %}